NoahKise/inventory-tracker2.0/README.md

 ## Known Bugs

-* This project asks for local and shared state, but I could not think of a good use case for local state, since it seemed every meaningful instance of state needed to be accessed by other components to be functional.
+* The project requirements ask for instances of local and shared state, but I could not think of a good use case for local state, since it seemed every meaningful instance of state needed to be accessed by other components to be functional.
+Initially I had the number of stock remaining for an item stored locally in StockItem.js, but had to lift it up to InventoryControl.js in order for the stock remaining to not reset after adding or editing an item.

 ## License